flyte/chromium-pdf-api/README.md

 {
-    "url": "<url of page to turn into PDF>", "max_size": "<maximum size (in bytes) of the PDF - will error if exceeded>", "load_timeout": "<maximum seconds to wait for the page to finish loading>", "print_timeout": "<maximum seconds to wait for the PDF to 'print' - will error if exceeded>", "options": {
+    "url": "<url of page to turn into PDF>", "max_size": "<maximum size (in bytes) of the PDF - will error if exceeded>", "timeout": "<maximum seconds to wait overall>",
+    "load_timeout": "<maximum seconds to wait for the page to finish loading>", "status_timeout": "<maximum seconds to wait for the main HTTP request to return>", "print_timeout": "<maximum seconds to wait for the PDF to 'print'>", "options": {
         # This is passed directly through to Chromium as options to the Page.printToPDF
         # function.
 You may omit this entirely, or use any of the options from this URL: